-MTIC Investigations and Appeals
+KITTEL Investigations and Appeals

-You need to read this if HMRC have decided to deny your company the right to deduct input tax (VAT) because you knew or should have known of a connection to fraud (the Kittel principal), or they are investigating your procedures and supply chains.
-There are 3 types of general situations that require
+You need to read this if HMRC have decided to deny your company the right to deduct input tax (VAT) because you knew or should have known of a connection to fraud (the Kittel principal), or HMRC are investigating your procedures and supply chains.

-the services of specialist MTIC advisors:
+There are 3 general situations that require the services of specialist Kittel advisors:

-commercial documents and due diligence material on your suppliers and customers.
+1. HMRC’s MTIC/Fraud Investigation Teams are asking questions about your trading and have requested commercial documents and due diligence material on your suppliers and customers.

 We deal below with final decisions that need to be appealed to the Tax Tribunal, but there are possibilities to prevent such a final decision being made in the first place.